Monica DiGiovanni (she /they)

 BFA: Studio for Interrelated Media 1999, CYT 200

-The current exploration of my work investigates themes of; birth, death and rebirth, strength and vulnerability, impermanence and interconnectedness, nature, resiliency, chaos, Zen meditation, the study of Buddhist cosmology as it relates to the human condition, and my spiritual practice as a yoga and meditation teacher.
+The current exploration of my work investigates themes of; birth, death and rebirth, strength and vulnerability, impermanence and interconnectedness, nature, resiliency, chaos, Zen meditation, the study of Buddhist cosmology as it relates to the human condition, my spiritual practice as a yoga and meditation teacher, and consciousness itself.
 Yoga gives people a chance to meet themselves in their most vulnerable moments and to see outside of their own struggles enough to find connection.
 As we have collectively witnessed throughout the pandemic, isolation is one of the greatest ills of our time.
 Interconnectedness and peace are reliant on each of us seeing our individuality as part of the whole.
-Having gathered tools to dive beneath the layers of familial and societal conditioning so that the possibility for personal fulfillment is more accessible, my 30+ year relationship with yoga and meditation is woven into my creative expression.
+Having gathered tools to dive beneath the layers of familial and societal conditioning so that the possibility for personal fulfillment is more accessible, my 30+ year relationship with yoga and meditation is also woven into my creative expression along with oil paint, ink, and watercolor.
+Regardless of the mode of expression, the ability to articulate complex and abstract human experience through the unfurling of my creative process is an extension of my way of being in the world.

 Bio